-Graduate Seminar 0.5 unit
+Graduate Seminar

 The graduate seminar is a forum for discussing student research proposals and for integrating insights and material from other venues.
 In the seminar, we work from an interdisciplinary perspective as we bring together issues related to feminist theory, methodology, and praxis.